Chrisfaherty/ci-p4-pv/README.md

 <img src="docs/testing/user_story_1_2.png">
 </details>

-9. I want users to easily navigate the site.
+9. I want to be able to read like and comment on the security blogs.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|